 Altering Tables

-The ALTER TABLE command allows you to change the structure of an existing table without deleting or recreating it.
+The ALTER TABLE command lets you modify the structure of an existing table without deleting or recreating it.

 Add a Column

-To add a new column to an existing table, you can use the ADD COLUMN command.
+To add a new column to an existing table, use the ADD COLUMN command.

 ALTER TABLE clients